Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Located on Dubai Creek, the Park Hyatt Dubai hotel is offering half-board rooms from Dh750.

-ls included in the rate is complimentary dining for two children under 10 years, late check-out, a complimentary room upgrade (subject to availability) and access to The Lagoon Beach Club and The Lagoon Club.
+lncluded in the rate is complimentary dining for two children under 10 years old, late check-out, a complimentary room upgrade (subject to availability) and access to The Lagoon Beach Club and The Lagoon Club.

 Park Hyatt is also offering complimentary entertainment and wellness activities for all hotel guests, including group golf lessons, social padel sessions, mixology and cooking classes, bike riding and cinema nights.